-Season four of Sara’s Weeknight Meals premieres in June 2014 with twenty brand new episodes.
+Season four of Sara’s Weeknight Meals premiered in June 2014 with twenty brand new episodes.
 Tired of making the same old 10 tired dishes?
 Well this season I’ll be showing you dishes from around the globe, such as Moroccan Meatball Tagine, Chinese Burmese Chili Chicken, Vegan Tofu Tacos, French Fish en Papillote and Southwest Dessert Tamales.
 I am cooking alone in 14 episodes and get help from my international friends in the other 6.
 But I stay focused as always on helping the home cook get a tasty meal on the table every day of the week.
 Episodes coming soon!

 Visit Sara’s Weeknight Meals Season 4 »

-The third season of Sara’s Weeknight Meals is animated by the same spirit that drove the first two seasons: the desire to help the home cook put dinner on the table during the work week.
+The third season of Sara’s Weeknight Meals was animated by the same spirit that drove the first two seasons: the desire to help the home cook put dinner on the table during the work week.
 As in our second season, we do some traveling to track down wonderful and necessary ingredients, visiting Chinatown in New York, the Italian market in Philadelphia, the Brazilian community in Danbury, Connecticut, the model sustainable farm called Stone Barns in Tarrytown, New York, and – the cherry on top — the dazzling spice market in Istanbul, Turkey.
 Six of this season’s ten shows feature yours truly alone at the stove.
 Four of them boast guest chefs with beguiling specialties.
 And every episode is bristling with the kinds of tips and tricks that simplify and speed up the preparation of the evening meal.

 Visit Sara’s Weeknight Meals Season 3 »